 I am not a huge fan of eating out so, instead of taking nights off of cooking and picking up takeout, I opt to cook half a meal, like I have done here.

-In today’s post, I cooked the creamy, vegan, Three Bean Curry you see here and instead of cooking the rice to go with it, I opted to heat up a packet of ready-to-serve Thai Hom Mali Jasmine Rice from Super Lucky Elephant.
+In today’s post, I cooked the creamy, vegan, Three Bean Curry you see here and instead of cooking the rice to go with it, I opted to heat up a packet of ready-to-serve rice.

-Tips to making this Easy Three Bean Curry:
+Easy Tips To Make This Easy Three Bean Curry:

 • I used canned chickpeas, kidney beans and black beans, but feel free to use your favorite variety of beans.